Thomas Wright "Fats" Waller (May 21, 1904 – December 15, 1943) was an African-American jazz musician and singer.

-He started playing piano at the age of six, and later began recording for Victor Records in 1926.
-For the next twenty years, he recorded several jazz albums and composed songs for a few musicals.
+A Harlem native, Waller started playing piano at the age of six, and later began recording for Victor Records in 1926.
+Over the next twenty years, he recorded numerous jazz records and composed songs for a few musicals.
 His work includes compositions such as "Honeysuckle Rose" and "Jitterbug Waltz", along with covers of pre-existing songs such as "After You've Gone," "Go Down Moses" and "Viper Drag."

 Tropes present in Fats Waller's stage persona and his music include: